 In Howard Katz (2001), Marber depicts the events leading to the personal downfall of middle-aged Howard Katz who fails to balance his work life as a talent agent with his family life and the demands of his Jewish parents.
 The play received more mixed reviews than Marber’s other works.

 Marber continued to direct and write screenplays for a number of critically acclaimed films including Zoe Heller’s Notes on a Scandal (2003) for which he received an Academy Award nomination in 2006.
 He also directed many prestigious theatre productions including Harold Pinter’s The Caretaker (1959).
 His recent play The Red Lion opened at the National Theatre in 2015.
 In 2016, he directed Tom Stoppard’s Travesties (1974) at the Menier Chocolate Factory.
-Marber’s revival of the play was highly successful and it was transferred to the Apollo Theatre in London 2017.
+Marber’s revival of the play was highly successful and it was transferred to the Apollo Theatre, London in 2017.
+He will direct Tom Stoppard‘s new play Leopoldstadt, which is set in the Jewish community of early twentieth-century Vienna.
+The play will premiere at Wyndham’s Theatre in January 2020.

 —.
 Howard Katz.
 New York: Grove Press, 2003.